• Home

 • Inflation increased to 6.2% in 2022 due to a combination of COVID-19 related supply chain issues, labor shortages and increased energy costs following Russia's invasion of the Ukraine and subsequent embargo of Russian oil.

-• Inflation was at historic lows throughout the past 20 years at round 2%.
+• Inflation was at historic lows throughout the past 20 years at round 2%, while the average over the past 50 years is 3.8%

 How are Manufacturing Jobs Doing?

-• Manufacturing jobs have increased by 6.3% under Biden, the largest increase in the past 40 years.
+• Overall, Manufacturing jobs increased by 5% under Biden, showing the overall post-COVID recovery.

-• Since the Great Recession, growth in manufacturing jobs has remained steady at about 1% per year, until 2020
+• Since the Great Recession, growth in manufacturing jobs remained steady at about 1% per year, until 2020.

 Has manufacturing grown under Trump?
 Has manufacturing come back?